Then and Now: Architecture at a Glance in Sarasota County

 The iconic barrel-vaulted Sarasota Municipal Auditorium, a WPA project under the F.D.R. administration, is a rare example of Art Deco architecture in Sarasota County.
 Designed and constructed in 1938 by Chicago architects, Thomas Reed and Clarence Martin, the original building design took advantage of the Art Deco trend of using glass blocks in construction, and maximizing the natural Florida sunlight.

 Another WPA-funded project was the Federal Building in downtown Sarasota, constructed as a U.S. Post office in 1932.
-The Federal Building features an austere Neoclassical Revival style—a popular choice for government buildings across the U.S., and a building a trend in Sarasota during the early 1930s, following the real estate bubble burst and subsequent demise of Mediterranean Revivalism.
-For more 1930s Neoclassical architecture in downtown Sarasota, stroll by one of the city's first skyscrapers, the Orange Blossom Condos (originally the American National Bank) at 1330 Main Street and the First National Trust at 1586 Main Street.
+The Federal Building features an austere Neoclassical Revival style—a popular choice for government buildings across the U.S., and a building trend in Sarasota during the early 1930s, following the real estate bubble burst and subsequent demise of Mediterranean Revivalism.
+For more 1930s Neoclassical architecture in downtown Sarasota, stroll by one of the city's first skyscrapers, the Orange Blossom Condos (originally the American National Bank) at 1330 Main Street and the First National Trust Company Headquarters at 1586 Main Street.

 The Sarasota Modern Movement

-Sarasota Modern architecture is defined, first and foremost, by its relationship with the Florida climate and terrain.
+Sarasota Modern architecture is defined first and foremost by its relationship with the Florida climate and terrain.
 Innovative cross-ventilation systems, large sun-shading overhangs, floating staircases, glass facades that blur dimensions between interior and exterior spaces, and careful attention to Florida flora characterize the Sarasota School of Architecture.

 In 2016, Rudolph's iconic Umbrella House on Lido Key saw its first full renovation since the structure's eye-catching 'umbrella' overhang was destroyed by a tropical storm in the 1960s.
 The Umbrella House, constructed as a commission for developer Philip Hiss in 1953-4, was an architectural experiment in its use of a tent-like masonry-and-wood sunshade that hovered over the building.
 Today, the Umbrella House stands in Lido Shores as a testament to the airy, subtropical style and innovative building techniques of the Sarasota Modern architects.

-In downtown Sarasota, Jack West's City Hall was constructed in 1966, and is an apt declaration of the significance of the Sarasota Modern school in defining the city's identity.
+In downtown Sarasota, Jack West's City Hall was constructed in 1966, and is an apt declaration of the significance of the Sarasota Modern School in defining the city's identity.
 West elevated the construction site to enhance the building's monumentality, and created a design using interconnected geometric shapes with striking horizontal lines and overhangs.
 Gardens and water features throughout the complex soften the line between indoor and outdoor settings, typical of the Sarasota Modern style.

 Contemporary SRQ Architecture